openmhealth/shimmer/README.md

 <sup>3</sup> *The [documentation](https://jawbone.com/up/developer/authentication) states TLS is required, but authorization does work without it.*

 > If any of the links or fields are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/shimmer/issues) to let us know.
+> This table will be fully populated in in the coming days.

+Visit the links to register and configure your application for each of the APIs you want to use.
+Once credentials are obtained for a particular API, navigate to the settings tab of the console and fill them in.

+> If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and rebuild.

 ## Authorizing access to a third-party user account